krist00fer/tessel-azure-labs/labs/mobile-services/README.md

 Instructions
 ------------

 Azure Mobile Services provides you with an architecture and a service to host highly scalable rest services.
-Easily accessable from phones, tablets, web pages, computers and Tessel microcontrollers.
+Easily accessible from phones, tablets, web pages, computers and Tessel microcontrollers.
 You can create your own Mobile Service directly through the [portal](http://manage.windowsazure.com) or by using the Azure cross platform tools, Azure-CLI.
 In this lab we will mainly use the command line tools.

 ### Creating a new Azure Mobile Service